 On the other hand, you can take heart from the fact you have developed a strong placenta to support the growth of your fetus.

-If I Had It This Pregnancy, What Is The Chances I Will Get It Next Pregnancy?
+If I Had It This Pregnancy, What Are The Chances I Will Get It Next Pregnancy?

 How will I know if I will get morning sickness?